 Participation in this program is accredited in provinces where CLE requirements for lawyers are mandatory.

-Join our distinguished panel of tribunal members, lawyers, judges and academics to discuss these current administrative law issues and collectively work towards solutions.
+Join our distinguished panel of tribunal members, lawyers, judges and academics to discuss current administrative law issues and collectively work towards solutions!

 - Michael Gottheil, Accessibility Commissioner, Canadian Human Rights Commission